Thursday, 21 November 2024

 The airXeed Radiosonde introduces eco-friendly design elements that improve data collection while minimising environmental impact.
 Equipped with two flight modes, the device can navigate safely and avoid aircraft.
 An onboard controller, enhanced with machine-, ensures it lands near designated collection zones for easy recovery.
 Constructed with sustainable materials, including balsa wood and foam, the airXeed Radiosonde is also modular, allowing for simple replacement and recycling of worn parts.

-James Dyson, of Dyson, praised the invention, saying, “Weather balloons that collect atmospheric information fall back to Earth and pollute the environment with electronic waste.
+James Dyson, founder of Dyson, praised the invention, saying, “Weather balloons that collect atmospheric information fall back to Earth and pollute the environment with electronic waste.
 Shane and Danial, our Sustainability Winners, have found a way of returning these devices to Earth highly intelligently to where the operators want them to land.
 AirXeed Radiosonde uses the maple seed principle, helicoptering down gently but also plummeting in areas where there are likely to be planes.
 This is a reusable weather detector, saving environmental waste and saving money.
 I think it’s a very clever idea.”

 With this award, Shane and Danial’s invention has gained the attention needed to connect with weather industry experts and manufacturers.
 Their goal is to bring airXeed Radiosonde to market and transform how atmospheric data is collected.